mit-ga3/mit-ga3.github.io/reimbursement.md

 # Reimbursement Instructions

+## Step 0: Event Planning
+* If you're planning the event, check the [Event Planner FAQ](./event-planner-faq) before continuing.

 ## Step 1: Purchasing for an Event
-* Receipts must be itemized, timestamped, and show proof of payment
+* Receipts must be itemized, timestamped, and show proof of payment.
+    * "Proof of payment" means the receipt states the items have been paid for by either cash/credit/debit (as opposed to a bill which just says how much is owed).
-* We cannot reimburse sales tax
+* We cannot reimburse sales tax.
-    * You can get the tax removed by presenting [MIT’s tax exempt forms](https://vpf.mit.edu/mits-state-sales-tax-exemptions) to the merchant
+    * You can get the tax removed by presenting all three of [MIT's tax exempt forms](https://vpf.mit.edu/mits-state-sales-tax-exemptions) to the merchant.
-* We cannot reimburse alcohol
+* We cannot reimburse alcohol.
 * If tipping is appropriate, make sure you follow [OVC Tipping Guidelines](https://drive.google.com/file/d/1cbeyoK0fzLqHrLwqSlt6x83UE1Ga2ncS/view?usp=sharing).
 You will not be reimbursed for tips that exceed these guidelines.
-* Do not use the same receipts for multiple RFPs
+* Do not use the same receipts for multiple RFPs.
 * Your reimbursement will be directly deposited into the bank account you have on record with MIT (i.e. the same account you receive your bi-weekly graduate stipend).
-    * If you are not paid by MIT (i.e. a visiting student) you will instead receive a check in the mail
+    * If you are not paid by MIT (i.e. a visiting student) you will instead receive a check in the mail.
-* If you the event planner and using GSC funds, check if your event needs to be registered in Engage ([instructions here](./register-event)).
+* If you are the event planner and using GSC funds, check if your event needs to be registered in Atlas ([instructions here](./register-event)).

 ## Step 2: Submit an RFP in Atlas